chrismedrela/docs-guide/docs/process.md

 Process
 =======

-This page explains the process of creating documentation.
+This page explains the process of creating documentation and different people roles.

 There are following steps of creating documentation: